freddolino-lab/ShapeME/README.md

 ```

 ## Infer both shape and sequence motifs

+NOTE: the below code still needs tested with singularity exec.

 See the above explanations for what to substitute for variables
 in `<var_name>` notation below.